Colleges by Location

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

-401 students, including freshmen, obtained institutional non-need-based financial aid at this institution in 2022.
-Institutional grants or scholarships that are not based on financial need were given to 123 full-time freshman.
-The total amount of institutional scholarships and awards that were not based on financial need was $24,800,700.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $1,292,350 USD.
+344 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2024.
+113 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+The total amount of non-need-based institutional scholarships/grants was $21,382,571.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $1,646,587 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors